rpchan44/learn-ci-cd/README.md

-# Jenkins CI/CD - 101 pipelines
+# Jenkins CI/CD - 101 pipelines for PHP application

 This is just for educational purposes just barely scratch the surface